 The Purdue University Board of Trustees has approved the creation of a new Division of Military Science and Technology to be housed in the College of Technology.
 The division will be the administrative home of the three campus ROTC programs.
-Mat Sutton, associate department head and professor of technology leadership and innovation, will lead the division, serving as liaison between the ROTC branch leaders and the college.
+Mat Sutton, associate department head and professor of technology leadership & innovation, will lead the division, serving as liaison between the ROTC branch leaders and the college.

 “I will be the primary interface between the ROTC programs and the college Faculty Senate regarding curricular matters within the college.
 From a broader perspective, I see myself as an advocate for ROTC programs and courses across campus, particularly in regard to providing possible paths to meet university embedded outcomes,” Sutton said.

 The extra academic representation was a benefit ROTC leaders were interested in pursuing as plans were discussed for the new division.
 The courses ROTC students take are often above and beyond their regular degree programs, which can extend the time necessary for graduation compared to their peers.
 The ROTC programs will work toward aligning their courses to the University’s required outcomes, making them more attractive for meeting embedded outcomes, which are core outcomes for specific degrees.